Galapagos Islands Vacations: everything you should know before booking

 - Watch the baby sharks from the pier

-- Familiarize with the funny sea lions
+- Familiarize yourself with the funny sea lions

 DAILY TOURS FROM SANTA CRUZ